tweepy/tweepy/docs/api.rst

    :param media_id: The ID of the media to add alt text to.
    :param alt_text: The alt text to add to the image.

-.. method:: API.get_media_upload_status(media_id)

-   This endpoints sends a STATUS command that will check on the progress of a chunked media upload.
-If the upload has succeeded, it's safe to create a tweet with this ``media_id``\ .

-   :param media_id: The ID of the media to check.

 :mod:`tweepy.error` --- Exceptions